-INTRODUCING OUTRAGE MAGAZINE, THE ONLY LESBIAN, GAY, BISEXUAL AND TRANSGENDER (LGBT) PUBLICATION IN THE PHILIPPINES.
+INTRODUCING OUTRAGE MAGAZINE, THE ONLY LESBIAN, GAY, BISEXUAL, TRANSGENDER, QUEER & INTERSEX (LGBTQI) PUBLICATION IN THE PHILIPPINES.

-Headquartered in Makati City, it was launched in April 2007 to highlight LGBTQI-related stories in the Philippines or those affecting LGBT Filipinos; with most articles written by LGBTQI Filipinos, as well as LGBTQI allies.
+Headquartered in Makati City, it was launched in April 2007 to highlight LGBTQI-related stories in the Philippines or those affecting LGBTQI Filipinos; with most articles written by LGBTQI Filipinos, as well as LGBTQI allies.

 Listed in the Global Forum on MSM & HIV (MSMGF), Outrage Magazine was founded by Michael David C. Tan, a graduate of the University of Newcastle in New South Wales, Australia, who now serves as its editor.
 Tan won the 2006 Catholic Mass Media Awards for Best Investigative Report.

 As the only LGBTQI publication in the Philippines, Outrage Magazine has always been clear about its missions, i.e.:

 - To tell LGBT stories by providing coverage toLGBTQI-related issues for them to be known by: A) LGBTQI people; and B) non-LGBTQI identifying people (particularly since mainstream media continues to largely ignore these LGBTQI issues);

 - To mainstream LGBTQI issues by facilitating discussions between LGBTQI people and our non-LGBTQI counterparts; and

 - To actually help develop programs that will deal with the very issues we raise.